he of many honks

 evs: 252 Atk / 4 SpD / 252 Spe

 Skuntank provides invaluable Pursuit support for any team that aims to sweep with Pokemon like Charizard, Typhlosion, or Medicham, all of which have very few counters once opposing Psychic-types are removed.
 This set also has plenty of offensive utility on top of trapping thanks to its powerful Sucker Punch and Explosion.
 Sucker Punch does heavy damage to most offensive Pokemon, making Skuntank a valuable revenge killer.
-Crunch is Skuntank's most reliable attack; it has good neutral coverage, no drawbacks, and doesn't require any prediction to use.
+Crunch is Skuntank's most reliable attack; it has good neutral coverage, lacks any drawbacks, and doesn't require any prediction to use.
 It may seem a little bit strange to have three Dark-type attacks with no coverage moves, but that's often all Skuntank needs in order to do its job.
 However, Taunt is an alternative to Crunch that shuts down your opponent's attempts to cripple Skuntank with status, stall with recovery moves, or set up on Skuntank after it's successfully trapped its target.
 Taunt also reduces the level of prediction needed to use Pursuit and Sucker Punch by limiting the possible actions your opponent can take.
 Finally, Explosion is an excellent way to send Skuntank out of the battle after its job is done.
 Don't be too eager to blow Skuntank up early in the game, though, especially if you might need its Sucker Punch for revenge killing later.

 [ADDITIONAL SET COMMENTS]